SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/silabs_pir_ira_s210st01/README.md

-# PIR Sensor Driver #
+# PIRA-S210ST01 - PIR Sensor (Silabs) #

 ## Summary ##

 This project shows the implementation of PIR sensor driver using the PIR sensor on the occupancy sensor EXP board.

 The target application of the PIR sensor would be smart lighting or alarm systems in home automation.
-Whenever certain motion of the human body is detected, the system will either turn on the light or the alarm.
+Whenever a certain motion of the human body is detected, the system will either turn on the light or the alarm.

-## Gecko SDK version ##

-GSDK v4.2.2

 ## Required Hardware ##